dstebila/draft-stebila-tls-hybrid-design/draft-hybridization-tls.md

 **(Neg-Comb-1)** The `NamedGroup` enum is extended to include algorithm identifiers for each **combination** of algorithms desired by the working group.
 There is no "internal structure" to the algorithm identifiers for each combination, they are simply new code points assigned arbitrarily.
 The client includes any desired combinations in its `ClientHello` `supported_groups` list, and the server picks one of these.
 This is the approach in {{KIEFER}} and {{OQS-111}}.

 **(Neg-Comb-2)** The `NamedGroup` enum is extended to include algorithm identifiers for each next-gen algorithm.
 Some additional field/extension is used to convey which combinations the parties wish to use.
-For example, in {{WHYTE}}, there are distinguished `NamedGroup` called `hybrid_marker 0`, `hybrid_marker 1`, `hybrid_marker 2`, etc.  This is complemented by a `HybridExtension` which contains mappings for each numbered `hybrid_marker` to the set of key exchange algorithms (2 or more) that comprise that proposed combination.
+For example, in {{WHYTE13}}, there are distinguished `NamedGroup` called `hybrid_marker 0`, `hybrid_marker 1`, `hybrid_marker 2`, etc.  This is complemented by a `HybridExtension` which contains mappings for each numbered `hybrid_marker` to the set of key exchange algorithms (2 or more) that comprise that proposed combination.

 **(Neg-Comb-3)** The client lists combinations in `supported_groups` list, using a special delimiter to indicate combinations.
 For example, `supported_groups = combo_delimiter, secp256r1, nextgen1, combo_delimiter, secp256r1, nextgen4, standalone_delimiter, secp256r1, x25519` would indicate that the client's highest preference is the combination secp256r1+nextgen1, the next highest preference is the combination secp2561+nextgen4, then the single algorithm secp256r1, then the single algorithm x25519.
 A hybrid-aware server would be able to parse these; a hybrid-unaware server would see `unknown, secp256r1, unknown, unknown, secp256r1, unknown, unknown, secp256r1, x25519`, which it would be able to process, although there is the potential that every "projection" of a hybrid list that is tolerable to a client does not result in list that is tolerable to the client.